marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 <div class="image_notes">Actual Google Search results page</div>

 A few years back I went to live in the US.
-At that point I knew some English from school, but I never actually got to use it in real life and my accent was terrible.
+At that point I knew some English from school, but never actually used it in real life.
+Also, my accent was terrible.
 After a while I got better at it even if I never got the accent quite down.
 However to my amusement I could pass for American with French tourists asking for directions in Times Square.